victorguillen/Dots/README.md

 Future Additions

-I plan to add a drop down menu to select different time settings for a longer play time.
+I plan to add:

+A drop down menu to select different time settings for a longer play time.

+A phone frame around the game.